-All exposed subgrade soil surfaces should be observed by a Converse representative prior to placement of fill, base materials or slabs.
-The exposed subgrade should be scarified at least 6 inches, moisture conditioned as needed to within 2 percent above optimum moisture content, and compacted to 90 percent relative compaction.
+All exposed subgrade soil surface should be observed by a geotechnical engineer or their representative prior to placement of fill, base materials or slabs.
+The exposed subgrade should be scarified at least 6 inches, moisture conditioned as needed to near-optimum moisture content and compacted to 90 percent relative compaction.
 The upper 12 inches of subgrade below new pavement should be compacted to 95 percent relative compaction.